aarondwi/antri/README.md

 1. intended for production? **yes**/**no**

-    * yes as in simple enough to operate, and if you can expect a but here in there (and this should be fast enough for most simple case)
+    * yes as in should be simple enough to operate
+    * yes, if you can expect a bit of bug here and there
+    * yes, as this implementation should be fast enough for most case
     * no, as in no security mechanism provided

 2. support priority? **NO**